Project Update – July 2023

 UP North Line Background

-The UP North Line provides rail service to passengers between downtown Chicago, suburban communities in Cook and Lake Counties, and Kenosha, WI.
+The UP North Line provides rail service to passengers between downtown Chicago, suburban communities in Cook and Lake counties, and Kenosha, Wisconsin.
 Most of its 27 stations throughout 15 communities have been in their existing general location for more than a century.
-Prior to the COVID-19 global pandemic, Metra operated 70 revenue trains each weekday on the UP-N Line with average weekday ridership of 34,600 passengers.
+The UP North Line carries 70 passenger trains per weekday.
+Based on March 2023 conductor passenger counts, approximately 20,600 passengers use the UP North Line on an average mid-weekday (Tuesday through Thursday), which represents more than 14% of Metra's total system passenger ridership (140,300) on an average mid-weekday.
 This Project will secure another century of connectivity for rail passengers and the local community.

-This project is currently in the design and planning stage.
-An environmental review process is being conducted in accordance with the National Environmental Policy Act, which also includes a noise and vibration analysis.
-The project is anticipated to be constructed in two phases.
-Construction is expected to begin in 2023, with completion expected in 2027.
+This project is currently in the final design phase.
+An environmental review process has been completed in accordance with the National Environmental Policy Act.
+The Project is anticipated to be constructed in three stages.
+Construction is expected to begin in 2024, with completion expected in 2028.
+Further details on the Project’s timeline and construction stages are provided in the Project’s Frequently Asked Questions section here.

 Construction in the Community

-The project is anticipated to be constructed in two phases to maintain all rail operations and reduce disruptions to pedestrian, bicycle, and auto traffic.
+The Project is anticipated to be constructed in three stages to maintain all rail operations and reduce disruptions to pedestrian, bicycle, and auto traffic.
 There will be some street and sidewalk closures throughout the project, in which the community will be notified beforehand.
 Additionally, property owners with backyards, gardens or other property adjacent to the railroad may be impacted by construction.
-Metra will be conducting outreach and coordination with these property owners.
+Metra is currently conducting outreach and coordination with these property owners.
+Further information on construction near adjacent properties is provided here

-Check out our recent virtual public meeting (hosted on Sept.
-9, 2021) to hear from the team about how we plan to modernize our 120-year-old bridges and project scope, benefits, and timeline!
+An initial public meeting was held on September 9, 2021, to introduce the project and to hear from the team details on how we plan to modernize our 120-year-old bridges, project scope, benefits, and timeline.